 In addition, Japanese dragon legends are more likely than their Chinese counterparts to portray them as monstrous.
 They are, however, typically positive influences.
 The claws of Japanese dragon tattoos feature three toes, which is the most noticeable variation in their look.
-Chinese dragons often have five or four toes.

 CELTIC DRAGON MEANING

 In Celtic mythology, the dragon is a powerful emblem.
 They were frequently represented alongside the Celtic gods.
-A Celtic dragon is regarded the most powerful of all Celtic emblems since it protects the Earth and all living things on it.

 DRAGON ALCHEMICAL SYMBOL